mrlfarano/local-ai-packaged/README.md

 - [Local File Trigger](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/)
 - [Execute Command](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.executecommand/)

+## Recent Improvements

+This fork includes several enhancements to the original project:

+- Simplified setup process with automatic secret generation
+- Enhanced security features with environment variable validation
+- Improved error handling and troubleshooting guidance
+- Added support for Cloudflare Tunnels
+- Streamlined container management
+- Automatic backup and rotation of secrets

+## Environment Variables

+The following environment variables can be customized in your `.env` file:

+- `POSTGRES_PASSWORD` - Database password (auto-generated if not set)
+- `JWT_SECRET` - JWT authentication secret (auto-generated if not set)
+- `ANON_KEY` - Supabase anonymous key (auto-generated if not set)
+- `SERVICE_ROLE_KEY` - Supabase service role key (auto-generated if not set)
+- `CLOUDFLARE_TUNNEL_TOKEN` - Optional: Your Cloudflare Tunnel token for secure remote access

+For a complete list of environment variables, see the `.env.example` file.

+## Contributing

+Contributions are welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'feat: add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+Please make sure to update tests and documentation as appropriate.

 ## 📜 License

 This project (originally created by the n8n team, link at the top of the README) is licensed under the Apache License 2.0 - see the